 As college decision day approaches, prospective students and their families have been touring my college, trying to decide what school will be the best fit for them.
 Often times, college is the first time people are exposed to a large, diverse population, and it can seem overwhelming.
 Naturally, people are inquisitive and like to ask questions, sometimes not thinking about how to phrase them.

-Because of all of the visitors on campus, I have been using my blindness cane more often for identification purposes, so I am less likely to be hit by a car.
-With low vision, it can be difficult to navigate campus when there are so many visitors driving around.
 As I have been walking on campus, I have had many families approach me or loudly talk about me using a blindness cane, sometimes in a very rude way.
 It can be difficult to answer these questions, especially when they have negative or offensive tones, but education is one of the best ways to combat ignorance.
 Here are some of the questions I have been asked over the last two weeks by visitors, and how I answered them.
 I have been requested to add a trigger warning for what may be considered ableist slurs/language and offensive terms.

 Whoah!
 Are you totally blind?

 No, I have low vision and poor peripheral vision, meaning I have trouble seeing what’s around me.
 I use my blindness cane to help me analyze my environment and as a cue to other people that I can’t see very well.

 For some reason, I often hear this when people are standing right in front of me.
 I usually respond with “sort of” or “yes.”
 If it is someone who is convinced I can’t see anything, I usually find some feature that I can mention to them, for example a blue shirt or green backpack.

 Look kids, a blind girl!